Title

 Republic Act No. 9503 establishes the Court of Tax Appeals as a court of the same level as the Court of Appeals, with a Presiding Justice and eight Associate Justices, granting them the same powers, qualifications, and benefits as those of the Court of Appeals.

-The incumbent Presiding Judge and Associate Judges shall continue in office and bear the new titles of Presiding Justice and Associate Justices, respectively.
+They continued in office but bear the new titles of Presiding Justice and Associate Justices.

-The Presiding Justice and the two most senior Associate Justices, all incumbent members, shall serve as chairmen of the three Divisions.
+The Presiding Justice and the two (2) most Senior Associate Justices, all incumbent, serve as chairmen of the three (3) Divisions.

-The CTA may sit en banc or in three Divisions, each consisting of three Justices.
+The CTA may sit en banc or in three (3) Divisions.

-An affirmative vote of five (5) members of the Court en banc is necessary to reverse a decision of a Division.
+The affirmative votes of five (5) members of the Court en banc are necessary to reverse a decision of a Division.

 Analyze Cases Smarter, Faster